top of page

 *UPDATE to the January 2025 Connecticut incident:

-To read more on the Connecticut Incident Update: CLICK HERE
+(Full) Connecticut Incident Update: CLICK HERE

 • Full Weapon Confusion Incidents Below (2001 - 2025)